profiq/slack-open-poll/README.md

-Parses poll question and options from command text Checks for keywords before question like `multiple` for multi-choice polls Validates number of options (2-10)
-Creates a poll using the PollService
+Parses poll question and options from command text Checks for keywords before question like `multiple` for multi-choice polls Has ability to choose maximum amount of votes Validates number of options using keyword `limit` and a number (2-10) Creates a poll using the PollService
 Returns a block message in the Slack channel with the question, options and buttons Handles errors if the command format is invalid or if the poll creation fails